atticus-lv/RenderNode/docs/NodeOutput.md

 <!-- div:right-panel -->

-> [!NOTE]
-> This node can change the output frame range.
 >
-> You can use it for render animation.
+> This node can change the output frame range.<br>You can use it for render animation.
 If not link to the task node, the task will inherit the context frame of the scene(only render one frame in render list)

 <!-- panels:end -->